Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Precompactness of

 \section{Precompactness of $\MM_{d,k,D}$}

-By Theorem \ref{mainthm}, we have a distance, referred to as the vector spectral distance, in the space of the isometry classes in $\MM_{d,k,D}$.
+By Theorem \ref{mainthm}, we have a distance, referred to as the VSD, in the space of the isometry classes in $\MM_{d,k,D}$.
 We finally can state the pre-compactness theorem.
 We need Lemma \ref{precompactlemma} to finish the proof. \begin{thm} For any $t>0$, the space of the isometry classes in $\MM_{d,k,D}$ is $d_t$-precompact. \end{thm}